Hampton Hill Lease Extension - Free Consultation

 Why you should start your Hampton Hill lease extension

-Main reasons to start your Hampton Hill lease extension today:
+Main reasons to commence your Hampton Hill lease extension today:

 Increase your lease and increase your Hampton Hill property value

-It is generally considered that a property with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to any lease with more than 30 years left, the property will be worth the same as a freehold for decades to come.
+It is generally considered that a property with over 100 years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 Lender Requirement